H-b8/slot-machine/README.md

 <img src="public/headertext.png">

-A casino favorite brought to you with a minimal aesthetic, online sex work subculture theme, and fun blackwork flash tattoo styled illustrations.
+A casino favorite brought to your browser with a minimal aesthetic, an online sex work subculture theme, and fun blackwork flash tattoo styled illustrations.

 ### TECHNOLOGIES USED